-Wilding Wallbeds is in the process of upgrading our production lighting to cutting edge energy-saving lighting.
-These high efficient bulbs will allow us to cut our Production Facility's lighting power consumption in half.
+Wilding Wallbeds has upgraded our production lighting to cutting edge energy-saving lighting.
+These high efficient bulbs have cut our Production Facility's lighting power consumption in half.

 Our spray booth uses exhaust filters to decrease the emissions from the shop by scrubbing the air before it is released into the environment.
 These filters make the finishing process safer, cleaner and more efficient.
 The image to the right portrays Wilding Wallbed's filtered emissions during regular production hours.

 Our production facility has recently been retrofitted with solar panels that provide clean renewable energy to power our machines and lighting.

 At Wilding Wallbeds, we are aware that the forest offers us our living.
 We feel an obligation to manage and protect that resource.
 Our Murphy Beds, Side Cabinets and Home Office units are All Wood Products.
 It is our goal to reduce our contribution to landfill waste by recycling our hardwood and plywood waste.
 Our hardwood off cuts are salvaged and processed into mulch.
 We use our plywood off cuts to create the pallets that we ship our Murphy Beds on.

 The wood we use is harvested from a sustainable forestry program, the Hardwood Forestry Fund.
 "Through tree planting and implementation of forest management techniques on public land, the Hardwood Forestry Fund promotes hardwood timber growth, management, environmental education, and wise use of our nation's renewable forest resources" (http://www.hardwoodforestryfund.org).